-Canada's largest nuclear research centre is the Chalk River Laboratories, owned by Atomic Energy of Canada Limited and operated by Canadian Nuclear Laboratories.

-The Chalk River Laboratories boast 17 licencelisted nuclear facilities, such as the ZED-2 Research Reactor and the Tritium Facility, as well as more than 50 other research facilities and laboratories that support innovation in safety, security, health, the environment and clean energy.

-Enabled by a \$1.2 billion investment from Atomic Energy of Canada Limited and the Government of Canada, the campus is undergoing significant revitalization with a new hydrogen laboratory that opened in 2015, a new materials science laboratory complex that opened in 2016, and construction underway on the Advanced Nuclear Materials Research Centre (ANMRC), which will become Canada's largest single laboratory facility dedicated to nuclear and radioactive materials handling and research.
+Canada's largest nuclear research centre is the Chalk River Laboratories, owned by AECL and operated by CNL.
+The Chalk River Laboratories boast multiple licence-listed nuclear facilities, including the ZED-2 Research Reactor, the Biological Research Facility, and the Tritium Facility, as well as more than 50 other research facilities and laboratories that support innovation in safety, security, health, the environment and clean energy.
+Enabled by a \$1.2 billion investment from Atomic Energy of Canada Limited and the Government of Canada, the campus is undergoing significant revitalization with a new hydrogen laboratory opening in 2015, a new materials science laboratory complex in 2016, and construction is underway on the Advanced Nuclear Materials Research Centre (ANMRC), which will become Canada's largest single laboratory facility dedicated to nuclear and radioactive materials handling and research.

+CNL is also leading Canada's efforts to safely address a number of legacy nuclear liabilities, including the decommissioning of prototype reactors, clean up of historic wastes, and the construction of Canada's first low-level waste disposal facility.
 Nuclear research is also carried out at Canadian universities.
 TRIUMF, for example, is located in the University of British Columbia but is the product of many universities' efforts.
 TRIUMF operates the world's most powerful cyclotron, enabling Canadian research in atomic physics and new methods of producing radioisotopes.
-TRIUMF also hosts the Institute for Advanced Medical Isotopes, a new, state-of-the-art facility for research into next-generation medical isotopes and radiopharmaceuticals.
+TRIUMF also hosts the Institute for Advanced Medical Isotopes, a new, stateof-the-art facility for research into next-generation medical isotopes and radiopharmaceuticals.